ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

-Changing one of the Connection Properties on one Connection in the group changes it for all others.
-Message Properties, however, are not entangled.
-For example, changing `Timeout for aborting Connection` (see
-{{conn-timeout}}) on one Connection in a group will automatically change this Connection Property for all Connections in the group in the same way.
-However, changing `Lifetime` (see {{msg-lifetime}}) of a Message will only affect a single Message on a single Connection, entangled or not.

 If the underlying protocol supports multi-streaming, it is natural to use this functionality to implement Clone.
-In that case, entangled Connections are multiplexed together, giving them similar treatment not only inside endpoints, but also across the end-to-end Internet path.
+In that case, Connections in a Connection Group are multiplexed together, giving them similar treatment not only inside endpoints, but also across the end-to-end Internet path.

-Note that calling Clone() can result in on-the-wire signaling, e.g., to open a new connection, depending on the underlying Protocol Stack.
-When Clone() leads to multiple connections being opened instead of multi-streaming, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
+Note that calling Clone() can result in on-the-wire signaling, e.g., to open a new transport connection, depending on the underlying Protocol Stack.
+When Clone() leads to multiple such connections being opened instead of multi-streaming, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
 Even in such a case, there are possibilities for a Transport Services system